 The Moscow Department of IT functions in the field of IT and also follow the policies of the City of Moscow.
 It ensures the cross-industry coordination of other executive authorities of the city.

-Previously Artem Kostyrko, Deputy Head of DIT: said “We plan to do a test vote in the summer, at the end of June, until the list of participants is determined.
-While we had conversations with student associations, there are elections to the main councils that have been held on the blockchain for a long time.
-And we are planning to collect some feedback and see what changes will have to be made to the program.”
+Previously, Artem Kostyrko, Deputy Head of DIT, said, “We plan to do a test vote in the summer, at the end of June, until the list of participants is determined.
+While we had conversations with student associations, elections to the main councils have been held on the blockchain for a long time.
+And we are planning to collect some feedback and see what changes must be made to the program.”

 The blockchain-based system is not considered as a replacement for the regular voting system but represents another form of voting which the Muscovites used.
 The Russian Duma saved the results of e-voting with the help of Distributed Ledger Technology (DLT).
 This helped in enhancing transparency in elections and eliminating intermediaries in the electoral process.